ga4gh/va-spec/docs/source/examples/variant-pathogenicity-statement.rst

     "scv_ver": 2
   },

-  # A full CatVRS and VRS-based representation of the subject Variant of the Statement above
+  # A full CatVRS and VRS-based representation of the Variant that is the subject
+  # of the Statement above
   "clinvar:551555": {
       "id": "clinvar:551555",
       "type": "CategoricalVariant",